All Episodes

 All part of these very simple, non-complicated rules that are designed by politicians.

-Um so that's all going down today.
+So that's all going down today.

 It's not all that unusual.

-I'll get to this, these comments by Senator Cruz and and what precipitated them and where this is all gonna end up, because as I've been saying now for weeks on this program, if Republicans don't unite, if you have more George Wills and Bill Crystals out there, or if Senator Cruz decides not to endorse if if Donald Trump wins, or if Donald Trump had lost, he decides not to endorse Cruz.
+Because as I've been saying now for weeks on this program, if Republicans don't unite, if you have more George Wills and Bill Crystals out there, or if Senator Cruz decides not to endorse, if Donald Trump wins, or if Donald Trump had lost, he decides not to endorse Cruz.

-None of it's gonna be good.
+None of it's going to be good.

 It's hard enough in a country where young people are flocking to Bernie Sanders socialism and demographics are shifting and the country is shifting.

-Um it's never going to be an easy task, I think, in the future, the foreseeable future anyway, for a Republican to win the presidency.
+It's never going to be an easy task, I think, in the future, the foreseeable future anyway, for a Republican to win the presidency.

 It's just an uphill task.